zincbase/zincdb/docs/Getting started.md

 ## Next steps

-The full set of methods and options are detailed at the [API Reference]().
+The full set of methods and options are detailed in the [API Reference](https://github.com/zincbase/zincdb/blob/master/docs/API%20Reference.md).